Jim-JMCD/Duplicate-File-Finder/README.md

 ### Notes
 * If filtered by 'rar' that will pick both the word 'LIBRARY' and suffix '.rar'
 * Full file names can be used, but it only reports on exact contents using checksum.
-* Only the first instances of -f and -o used, the rest ignored
+* Only the first instances of -f and -o used, the rest ignored.
+* The script is designed to be thorough, not designed for speed.

 ### OUTPUTS
 NOTE: If MS Excel is the default application for CVS files and files names contain non-Latin alphabet characters excel will not display those characters correctly.
 Rename *.csv file to a *.txt and import manually.